hligaty/haibaracp-spring-boot-starter/README.md

 ## API

-All methods may throw `SftpException`, which usually means there is a problem with the connection, or the file you uploaded or downloaded does not exist.
+- All methods may throw `SftpException`, which usually means there is a problem with the connection, or the file you uploaded or downloaded does not exist.
+- SFTP operations can change the working directory, so the framework resets the working directory to the original directory before the connection is returned to the pool.
+Note that this only resets the remote working path, not the local working path (usually you don't care about the local working path).

+The following instructions are all explained using the configuration in the `Configuration` section, so the work directory is `/root`.

 ### upload